daeun-ops/terraform-playground/README.md

-# terraform-playground
+# terraform-playground🌳

-# Terraform Infrastructure as Code – E-Commerce Platform
+## Terraform Infrastructure as Code – E-Commerce Platform

 This repository demonstrates production-grade Terraform patterns for building and operating an AWS-based e-commerce infrastructure.
 Each directory represents a distinct IaC concept – from basic for-expressions to full environment-aware, data-driven modules.